 In 1926 the City Corporation moved us out to Ashtead Park, which I do consider to be a stroke of genius!
 We really do enjoy the best of locations - a leafy Surrey Hills site, but wholeheartedly connected to the square mile and only a short train journey into Waterloo or Victoria.

 Since then, our site has expanded to accommodate swelling numbers and to support our children’s development in excellent facilities.
 You can be sure that the interests of the children will always come first here.
 Both teaching and learning across all age ranges will always be at the heart of any ongoing and future decisions which I and my team will make, taking Freemen’s forward.
 Boarding students are now housed in a custom-built boarding house and our new music school is replete with modern technology and an acoustically exceptional recital hall.
-We are in the midst of an ambitious development of the school’s provision: our ultra-modern swimming pool is underway; our sixth form is being reformed - within and without the fabric of the buildings, with our dynamic Free Minds programme.
+We are in the midst of an ambitious development of the school’s provision: our ultra-modern, award winning, swimming pool is spectacular; our sixth form is being reformed- within and without the fabric of the buildings, with our dynamic Free Minds programme.
 It is an exciting time to join Freemen’s.

 I should very much like to invite you to visit us at Freemen’s to see what we offer yourselves.
 We have various opportunities throughout the year for prospective families to visit; information is available on this website as to when these will take place.
 Furthermore, do please contact email@example.com if you would like more details, or to register your interest if you are considering choosing us to educate your son or daughter.